hafsaaa-noorain/Sorting_Visualizer/README.md

 # Sorting Visualization
-### This is a simple visualization project made using javascript
+### This is a simple visualization project made using JavaScript
 - Bubble Sort
 - Selection Sort
 - Insertion Sort